 A legislator in Florida has proposed immunity for doctors who treat Florida Medicaid patients.
 Under this utterly warped plan, doctors would be given immunity as agents of the state which would cap their liability at $200,000 in Medicaid cases.

-Trying to hide this effort under the guise of protecting Medicaid is genius politically.
-But it is intellectually dishonest.
+Trying to hide this effort under the guise of protecting Medicaid is a genius political move, but it is intellectually dishonest.